mehedibjit/mehedibjit/README.md

 #### 🌐 Portfolio
 - Created a responsive personal portfolio website using HTML and CSS.
-- Showcase your projects and achievements in an organized and visually appealing manner.
+- Showcased my projects and achievements in an organized and visually appealing manner.
 - **Technical Skills**: HTML, CSS.

 ### Future Plans: